It starts like this -

 "Up here!"
 Someone screams, and that's when I see the ladder.
 Gale clings to it, gesturing wildly at us.
 I dart blindly towards it, shooting at every mutt that stands in my way.
 "Come on, hurry!"

 "Castor!"
 Messalla's cry sends chills down my spine.
 I glance to my right to see four mutts dragging Castor into the water, Messalla valiantly trying to fight off another two.
-A couple of arrows leave my bow, and I drag him by the arm and direct him up the ladder.
+A couple of arrows leave my bow, flying true, and I drag him by the arm and direct him up the ladder.
 "Go, go, go!"

 I'm the last up the ladder.
 I'm sure of it.
 We're safe, we're safe, but as Gale pulls me up into safety I hear a piercing shriek from below.